Chinnarat Phadungsil

+Early life and amateur career

 Chinnarat was born in Chantaburi, Thailand.
 As an amateur, he won tournaments in Asia, Australia and the United States.
-His most notable win came at the 15-17 age group event at the Junior World Golf Championships in San Diego, California.
-He won the 2005 Double A International Open on the Asian Tour at the age of 17 years and five days, becoming the youngest person to win on the Asian Tour.
+His most notable junior win came at the 15-17 age group event at the Junior World Golf Championships in San Diego, California.

+Chinnarat won the 2005 Double A International Open on the Asian Tour at the age of 17 years and five days, becoming the youngest person to win on the Asian Tour.
 He trailed by five shots going into the final round but forced a playoff with a final round of 67 which included three birdies on the final holes.
 He defeated Shiv Kapur in a playoff to win the tournament.
 The win also made him the third amateur to win a professional tournament in Asia.

-He turned professional right after the victory.
+Professional career

+In 2005, Chinnarat turned professional.
+This announcement was made immediately after his victory at the Double A International Open.

 Chinnarat won his second event on the Asian Tour at the 2006 Crowne Plaza Open.
 He was two shots back with three holes left in the tournament and birdied holes 16 and 18 to force a playoff.
 He defeated Prom Meesawat and Lin Wen-tang in the playoff.
 As a rookie on tour, he finished in 29th on the Order of Merit.
 He almost picked up his third Asian Tour victory at the 2007 Midea China Classic but fell to Thaworn Wiratchant in a playoff.
 He finished 20th on the Order of Merit in 2007.
 In 2008 he recorded four top-10 finishes and finished in 38th on the Order of Merit.
 He earned his European Tour card for 2009 by finished T12 at qualifying school.